 In February 2004, a former customer of Computer Motion filed a lawsuit against our company.
 We received the complaint on April 23, 2004.
 The customer alleges that it relied to its detriment on representations made by Computer Motion in connection with Computer Motion's sale of products to the customer, which representations the customer believes were not fulfilled.
 The customer is seeking damages.
-We believe the allegation is baseless and intend to vigorously defend this suit.
+We believe the allegation is baseless and will vigorously defend this suit.
 To date, we have filed a motion to dismiss the fraud-based complaints and an answer defending the breach of contract claim.
-The litigation continues to be in discovery.
+The litigation is in the early stages of discovery.

 In November 2003, an Israeli company filed suit against our company and Computer Motion in Israel alleging breach of a distribution contract and seeking damages.
 We received the complaint on April 27, 2004.
 Following the acquisition of Computer Motion, we withdrew Computer Motion's distributorship offer to this Israeli company.
-We believe the allegation is baseless and intend to vigorously defend the suit.
-We have filed a motion to have the case dismissed on jurisdictional grounds.
-The court has not yet ruled on the motion as the parties are still submitting briefs on the motion.
+We believe the allegation is baseless and will vigorously defend the suit.

 In October 2003, SIC System, S.R.L. ("SIC System") a former Italian distributor for Computer Motion, filed suit against our company and Computer Motion seeking damages in the Civil Court of Rome, Italy (the "Italian Action").
 In the Italian Action, SIC System alleges that we breached the distribution agreement between SIC System and Computer Motion when, following our acquisition of Computer Motion, we deleted two products previously covered under the distribution agreement.
 The distribution agreement provides, among other things, that (1) it shall be governed and construed under the laws of the State of California; and (2) in the event of any dispute or controversy arising under the distribution agreement or the transactions contemplated thereunder, the parties mutually consent to the exclusive jurisdiction of a court of competent jurisdiction within Santa Barbara County, California.
 We are defending the Italian Action on both jurisdictional grounds and on the merits.
-To date, the Court in the Italian Action has ruled that SIC System's service process in filing its complaint is defective and has ordered SIC System to re-file its complaint on or about October 6, 2004.
+To date, the Court in the Italian Action has ruled that SIC System's service process in filing its complaint is defective and has ordered SIC System to re- file its complaint on or about October 6, 2004.
 The court in the Italian Action has not ruled on jurisdiction or other pending issues pertaining to the applicable law or appropriate forum.

-On November 11, 2003, we filed a lawsuit in the United States District Court for the Central District of California captioned Intuitive Surgical, Inc., et. al v.
+In November 2003, Intuitive Surgical filed a lawsuit in the United States District Court for the Central District of California captioned Intuitive Surgical, Inc., et. al v.
 SIC System Srl, Case Number CV-03-08220 for declaratory relief, breach of contract and preliminary and permanent injunction (the "Federal Action").
-The Federal Action sought a judicial declaration of the rights and obligations of the parties under a distribution agreement, specifically that our company effectively deleted the products from the distribution agreement, and a preliminary and permanent injunction prohibiting SIC System from proceeding with the Italian Action.
-The complaint in the Federal Action was served on SIC System on November 28, 2003, and the Court entered Default against SIC Systems on March 31, 2004.
-On August 16, 2004, the Court entered a judgment in favor of our company in the amount of \$195,155 for breach of contract.
-The Court also awarded judgment in favor of our company as to its claim for declaratory relief.
-The Court awarded judgment in favor of SIC Systems as to our company's claim for preliminary and permanent injunction.
-The Court found our company as the prevailing party and awarded taxable costs to us.
+The Federal Action seeks a judicial declaration of the rights and obligations of the parties under the distribution agreement, specifically that we effectively deleted the products from the distribution agreement, and a preliminary and permanent injunction prohibiting SIC System from proceeding with the Italian Action.
+The complaint in the Federal Action was served on SIC System on November 28, 2003.
+SIC Systems has not answered the complaint and the Clerk of Court entered Default in the Federal Action on March 31, 2004.
+We filed a motion for entry of default judgment on June 22, 2004, which has been taken under submission by the Court as of July 31, 2004.